-(I will rant for a bit because I was upset when I was writing this, sorry.)
+(Heads up that I will rant for a bit because I was upset when I was writing this.)

 As I look around and see youngsters pretend they are angry at their presidents for not doing more for the environment, I want to talk about how environmentally-friendly I am.
 I wrote about why I am upset at people who blame capitalism for climate changes here, but today I want to take a nicer approach (well, in my eyes I am nicer but you may disagree).

 I want to tell you about 5 things I am doing every day to be an eco-friendly human without blaming others.
 If you know anything about me, you know how passionate I am about people taking responsibility for their actions before pointing fingers at the government or certain industries.

 It’s just logical to me that unless we stop paying for oil and coal and gas and meat, nothing will change.
 And what I am doing is that I am spending money on companies I support.

 I am not zero-waste and I am not against private jets, I am just your average human who uses logic and realizes that the problem isn’t CEOs who fly privately and fund presidential candidates who don’t believe in climate change.